-James Callan is a Lecturer of Business Administration in the GW School of Business, where he teaches an undergraduate course on Career Management Strategy and serves as a part-time senior career consultant.
-Mr. Callan has more than 25 years of Washington, DC-based experience, serving in senior positions within the private sector and federal government.
+James Callan is a lecturer of Business Administration at the GW School of Business, where he teaches an undergraduate course on Career Management Strategy and serves as a part-time senior career consultant.
+Mr. Callan has more than 25 years of Washington, D.C.-based experience, serving in senior positions within the private sector and federal government.

-Bryan is the Founder and Managing Partner of BlueWave Merchant Partners.
-He was selected by President Obama in 2010 to run the Trade Advocacy Center, the nexus of senior official, US Government advocacy on behalf of US exporters.
-While Director, Bryan advanced US commercial interest by leading 177 successful campaigns resulting in $199.7B in new business for US companies supporting 1 million US jobs.
+Bryan is the founder and managing partner of BlueWave Merchant Partners.
+He was selected by President Barack Obama in 2010 to run the Trade Advocacy Center, the nexus of senior official, U.S. Government advocacy on behalf of U.S. exporters.
+While director, Bryan advanced U.S. commercial interest by leading 177 successful campaigns resulting in $199.7B in new business for U.S. companies supporting one million U.S. jobs.
 These were the best four years the Advocacy Center had in its 22 year existence.
-This was accomplished, in part, by executing a comprehensive new business strategy resulting in an increased case-load of 165%.
+This was accomplished in part by executing a comprehensive new business strategy resulting in an increased case-load of 165 percent.
 This was the largest client roster in Advocacy Center history.
-Prior to that, Bryan worked for 8 years as a Vice President in the Investment Management Division at The Goldman Sachs Group.
-For the better part of the 1990’s Bryan was an aide to Senate Minority Leader Tom Daschle (D-SD.)
-Bryan hails from the North Fork of Long Island and is the current Chairman of the Long Island State Park Commission.
-Bryan has a MPA in International Trade and Finance from Cornell University and a BA in Political Science, Economics and Sociology from George Washington University.
+Prior to that, Bryan worked for eight years as a vice president in the Investment Management Division at The Goldman Sachs Group.
+For the better part of the 1990s, Bryan was an aide to Senate Minority Leader Tom Daschle (D-SD.)
+Bryan hails from the North Fork of Long Island and is the current chairman of the Long Island State Park Commission.
+Bryan has a MPA in International Trade and Finance from Cornell University and a BA in Political Science, Economics and Sociology from the George Washington University.
 He and his wife, Danielle, are raising two daughters and a stuffed lemur, Coco.

-Carrie has over 15 years of experience in marketing and communications, mainly in the nonprofit sector.
-She is currently the Director of Corporate Communications for the National Geographic Society, where she works with executives and explorers to tell their stories, as well as that of the Society–through conference appearances, media, social media, donor engagement, and thought leadership.
+Carrie has more than 15 years of experience in marketing and communications, mainly in the nonprofit sector.
+She is currently the director of corporate communications for the National Geographic Society, where she works with executives and explorers to tell their stories, as well as that of the Society–through conference appearances, media, social media, donor engagement, and thought leadership.
 Prior to National Geographic, Carrie managed marketing and communications for Calvert Foundation, which allows investors to help empower disadvantaged communities through affordable housing, job creation, access to basic financial services, and microfinance.
 She has also held positions in the financial services, publishing, and technology fields.
 She currently teaches a course at GW’s business school.
 Carrie holds degrees in journalism and political science from Syracuse University and a Master's of Science in Marketing from Johns Hopkins University.

 Dr. Shyam Giridharadas

-Dr. Shyam Giridharadas is a Visiting Assistant Professor of Management for The George Washington University School of Business.
+Dr. Shyam Giridharadas is a visiting assistant professor of management at the George Washington University School of Business.
 After 25 years of experience in top management consulting at McKinsey & Company and Prism Consulting International (a firm he founded), Dr. Shyam Giridharadas has re-oriented his professional endeavors towards teaching.
-He currently teaches Authentic Leadership – a course that he developed – and Developing Consulting Skills to the Global MBA students.
-He also teaches Managing Human Capital in the World Executive MBA Program and in the on-line MBA program.
-He is also a faculty member on McKinsey & Company’s internal leadership workshops.
+He currently teaches Authentic Leadership — a course that he developed — and Developing Consulting Skills to the Global MBA students.
+He also teaches Managing Human Capital in the Online MBA program and is a faculty member on McKinsey & Company’s internal leadership workshops.

 Before coming to the United States in 1977, Shyam worked as a Marketing Executive at Tata Engineering handling their exports of trucks and buses to Africa and the Middle East.
 Giridharadas obtained his doctorate in management at Case Western Reserve’s Weatherhead School of Management in May 2009.
 He received his Bachelor of Technology in Chemical Engineering from the Indian Institute of Technology, Bombay (1972), a Diploma in Business from Xavier Institute (1974), and an MBA from Harvard University (1979).

-Brian Ruther is a Senior Investment Strategist for the Washington D.C. area of Wells Fargo Private Bank.
+Brian Ruther is a senior investment strategist for the Washington, D.C. area for Wells Fargo Private Bank.
 As an investment manager, Mr. Ruther works with high net worth families, non-profit organizations and foundations to build asset allocation strategies and construct customized investment portfolios to help achieve their goals and objectives.
 Mr. Ruther joined Wells Fargo in October 2015.
-In addition, Mr. Ruther is also currently an Adjunct Instructor at the George Washington University.
+In addition, Mr. Ruther is also currently an adjunct instructor at the George Washington University.

 Prior to joining Wells Fargo Private Bank, Mr. Ruther held the role of Senior Portfolio Manager at Capital One Wealth Management where he was responsible for the growth and management of investment assets.
-Mr. Ruther was also a Portfolio Manager at U.S. Trust in Washington D.C. and as an analyst in Cleveland Ohio.
+Mr. Ruther was also a portfolio manager at U.S. Trust in Washington, D.C. and as an analyst in Cleveland, OH.
 He has been in the investment management industry for more than fifteen years.

-Prior to his career in financial services, Mr. Ruther served three years as an infantryman on active duty with the United States Army at Ft.
-Benning Georgia, Ft.
-Stewart Georgia and Camp Casey South Korea.
+Prior to his career in financial services, Mr. Ruther served three years as an infantryman on active duty with the United States Army at Fort Benning in Georgia, Fort Stewart in Georgia, and Camp Casey in South Korea.

 Mr. Ruther earned his Master’s Degree in Finance at Johns Hopkins University and his Bachelor’s Degree in Finance from Kent State University.
 Mr. Ruther has earned the Certified Investment Management Analyst (CIMA®) designation and the Certified Financial Planner™ (CFP®) designation.
 He also completed the Graduate Certificate Program in Investments from the Johns Hopkins University.

-Originally from Ohio; Mr. Ruther resides in Rockville Maryland with his wife and two children.
-Brian enjoys fitness and carpentry along with spending time with his family.
+Originally from Ohio, Mr. Ruther resides in Rockville, MD, with his wife and two children.
+He enjoys fitness and carpentry along with spending time with his family.

 Anthony is a pioneer in the field of digital media and online advocacy.
 A former journalist and press secretary, Anthony is the first new media professional elected to the prestigious National Press Club’s Board of Governors.
-He founded the Club’s popular “Get It Online” digital media series, which has hosted luminaries from USA Today, NASA and The White House to discuss media trends with the national opinion leaders and influencers.
+He founded the club’s popular “Get It Online” digital media series, which has hosted luminaries from USA Today, NASA and the White House to discuss media trends with the national opinion leaders and influencers.
 Starting from a deep belief that the future is bright and people come before technology, Anthony co-founded the digital innovation agency Social Driver with his husband Thomas in 2009.
-Social Driver has since been named the 7th fastest growing agency in the United States by The Agency 100.
+Social Driver has since been named the seventh fastest-growing agency in the United States by The Agency 100.
 As Chief Strategy Officer, Anthony has sparked innovative campaigns for a portfolio of industry-leading clients.
-Anthony earned his MBA from The George Washington University School of Business, where he now teaches as an adjunct lecturer.
+Anthony earned his MBA from the George Washington University School of Business, where he now teaches as an adjunct lecturer.